dora-metrics/pelorus/docs/Demo.md

 The second argument the script takes is the url of the forked repo, so for example ,"https://github.com/kenwilli/container-pipelines.git".

+# Demo Goal

+In this demo, you will get a taste of how Pelorus captures a change going through the application's delivery cycle.

+1. Initializing Pelorus sets the baseline
+2. Running the demo script will create a new commit to go through the pipeline
+3. Watch as the metrics and trends change as new versions roll out

+Pelorus should be used as a conversation tool to read the trends in metrics and react by making informed investments in the software delivery process.

 # Demo Execution

 An "idle" state could resemble: